moshuum/vul-autoconf/README.md

 - sqlite

 #### To build the projects:
+`
+1. aclocal
-`1. aclocal 2. automake --add-missing 3. autoconf or autoreconf `
+2. automake --add-missing
+3. autoconf or autoreconf
+4. ./configure
+5. make
+`

 #### To run the projects:
 `./src/HelloWorld`